lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 ### Part 6: Let's play!

-It's relatively simple to actually play, but there's some details you need to know:

-- First, the Steam clients need to detect eachother.
-Due to a bug in the Steam Mac client, it can't broadcast over all interfaces (i.e. our VPN adapter) that it's online.
-This means you'll always need to start the server Steam client *second*.
-- One tip, instead of quitting the Steam client on the server, you can also go in the Settings and uncheck and recheck the 'Enable streaming' option
-- Always use the Disconnect link on your desktop as the way of closing your Remote Desktop session.
-Otherwise you'll receive a 'Screen is locked' error.
+1. Make sure the Steam client is running on your laptop
+2. On ther server, fully exit Steam and re-open it.
+After a few seconds, you should see the In-Home Streaming popup saying the two machines see eachother.
+3. Use the 'Disconnect' shortcut from earlier to close Remote Desktop
+4. On the Steam client, click the Play button and hopefully the game will load!
+5. In Overwatch, go to Options, and set the graphics quality to Epic, hit the Apply button and restart the game.
+6. Happy gaming!!

 - Don't forget to Stop the Azure instance when you're done playing.
 It'll be very expensive if you don't.
-- These M60 cards are insanely powerful, experiment with cranking everything up! :)
+You can stop the VM without losing your config.
+If you want to delete everything, make sure to delete the Resource Group in Azure
-- If you have troubles, I set up a [wiki](https://www.reddit.com/r/cloudygamer/wiki/index) on the [CloudyGamer subreddit](https://www.reddit.com/r/cloudygamer/)
+- If you have problems with getting going, I set up a [wiki](https://www.reddit.com/r/cloudygamer/wiki/index) on the [CloudyGamer subreddit](https://www.reddit.com/r/cloudygamer/) to hopefully help!
 - Happy gaming!!

 [![](/assets/azure-overwatch/azure-game-streaming-2-thumb.jpg){:width="720"}](/assets/azure-overwatch/azure-game-streaming-2.png)<br/>